esx-framework/esx_core/README.md

 Many more resources are included in this repository, or you can browse the [ESX Community Github](https://github.com/esx-community/) or [Cfx.re Releases board](https://forum.cfx.re/tag/esx) for more.

-### Conflicts
-* The following resources should not be used with ESX Legacy and will prevent characters from loading
-	- essentialsmode
-	- basic-gamemode
-	- fivem-map-skater
-	- fivem-map-hipster
-	- default_spawnpoint

 ### Information
 ##### Legacy provides some necessary bug-fixes and improvements to optimise the framework before reaching the end of official support by the development team.
 ##### Most resources designed for 1.2 will have no issues with Legacy, notable exceptions are those which modify spawning/loading behaviour.
 There are several minor feature updates which do not impact compatibility with old resources.
+##### NOTE: The loadouts system in ESX has always been problematic, and fixing it would require a complete overhaul.
+Your best option is to use a resource that handles weapons as items.

 #### Optimisation
 - Utilise compile-time jenkins hashing over the GetHashKey native
 - Update old MySQL queries to use MySQL.store to improve performance, especially during player saving
 - Several loops will now sleep when their tasks are not necessary to perform
 - Improved support when using ESX Identity to reduce events and queries during player login
-- Weapon ammo is no longer synced every time it changes, instead waiting for the player to stop shooting
 - Support for the latest weapons and components

 #### Features